kobertlam/Pewlett-Hackard-Analysis/README.md

     ```
     ![Mentor Titles](Resources/Mentorship_titles.png)

     2) Based on the SQL of Deliverable 2, and enhance to display the department name to the result, and save the results into a new table **mentorship_eligibilty_with_dept**.
 It returns 1549 rows.
+We can use this result to further analyse which departments are these mentors belong to.
     ```
     SELECT DISTINCT ON (emp_no) emp.emp_no,
 	    emp.first_name,